PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 ### Setting the path to the Zend Code Analyzer

-The Zend coding standard [includes a sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Zend/Sniffs/Debug/CodeAnalyzerSniff.php) that will check each file using the Zend Code Analyzer, a tool that comes with Zend Studio.
+The `Zend.Debug.CodeAnalyzer` sniff will check each file using the Zend Code Analyzer, a tool that comes with Zend Studio.
 Use the `zend_ca_path` configuration option to tell the Zend Code Analyzer sniff where to find the tool.

 ```bash
 $ phpcs --config-set zend_ca_path /path/to/ZendCodeAnalyzer